frutabruta/VDV301tester/readme.md

 ## Program Settings
 ### Golemio Connections

- Golemio API key has to be set in nastaveni.ini
+Golemio API key has to be set in settings.ini

 For HTTPS access to Golemio, OpenSSL needs to be installed with Qt Maintenance tool.

 ### Change language
-Language can be changed in language parameter in nastaveni.ini file.
+Language can be changed in language parameter in settings.ini file or on the settings tab in the program.
 Two options are available:

 Czech